Okolochi: History

-Three other communities namely, Ihiagwa, Emeabiam and Eziobodo were formerly under one autonomous known as Oche, with Okolochi as their headquarters.
+Three other communities namely, Ihiagwa, Emeabiam and Eziobodo were formerly under one autonomous known as Oche, with Okolochi as their headquarters and His Royal Highness Eze Dickson Osuji as the king of oche autonomous community.
 This continued for years before Ihiagwa pulled out and establish their own autonomous.
 Mba Ato Community (three-member community) was formed immediately Ihiagwa pulled out, to ensure there was unity between the remaining communities under Okolochi headquarters.
 Late HRH Eze FINO Nwabiri was the traditional ruler of Mba Ato Communities until Emeabiam and Eziobodo gained their own autonomous.
 Okolochi people welcome strangers who come to reside with them, and has been known of their hospitality and peaceful conducts.

 Okolochi together with other host communities, accused Federal University of Technology, Owerri (FUTO) of plotting to manipulate the Memorandum of Understanding made between the university and host communities.
 The host communities had maintained that the federal government had forcefully taken more than 4,455 hectares of their land in 1982, resulting to their suffering of untold hardship for want of farmland.